modelon-community/impact-client-python/docs/source/setup.rst

 Setup
 =====

-This page describes the procedure to setup api keys to authenticate your login and various ways to use the generated api key to login to the client.
+This page describes the procedure to set up API keys to authenticate your login and various ways to use the generated API key to log in to the client.

 Authentication with API keys